In this section

 Business base rates Intro

-The rates on this page are the base rates only.
-Lenders charge their clients a rate made up of three parts.
+Lenders typically charge their clients a rate made up of three parts.

-The first part is the base rate, one that reflects the overall market costs of the funding, the type of loan, and the industry sector for this type of borrower.
+The first part is the base rate, one that reflects the overall market costs of the funding and treasury management.

-In addition, most banks will charge a monthly fee for the overall overdraft facility.
+The third part is a monthly fee that most banks charge for the overall overdraft facility.
+This is not on your bank statement.
 This fee has various names.
 We have shown it below and labelled it "Overdraft Mgmt fee"; it applies to the value of the whole overdraft facility whether you use it or not.
 The rates listed below are the annual equivalents.